How to avoid machine learning pitfalls: a guide for academic researchers: How to reliably build models

 \subsection{Do try out a range of different models}

 Generally speaking, there's no such thing as a single best ML model.
 In fact, there's a proof of this, in the form of the No Free Lunch theorem, which shows that no ML approach is any better than any other when considered over every possible problem \citep{wolpert2002supervised}.
 So, your job is to find the ML model that works well for your particular problem.
 There is some guidance on this.
 For example, you can consider the \textbf{inductive biases} of ML models; that is, the kind of relationships they are capable of modelling.
 For instance, linear models, such as linear regression and logistic regression, are a good choice if you know there are no important non-linear relationships between the features in your data, but a bad choice otherwise.
 Good quality research on closely related problems may also be able to point you towards models that work particularly well.
 However, a lot of the time you're still left with quite a few choices, and the only way to work out which model is best is to try them all.
-Fortunately, modern ML libraries in Python (e.g.\ scikit-learn \citep{varoquaux2015scikit}), R (e.g.\ caret \citep{kuhn2015short}), Julia (e.g.\ MLJ \citep{blaom2020mlj}) etc. allow you to try out multiple models with only small changes to your code, so there's no reason not to try them all out and find out for yourself which one works best.
-However, \nameref{inappropriate}, and \nameref{validation}, rather than the test set, to evaluate them.
+Fortunately, modern ML libraries, such as scikit-learn \citep{varoquaux2015scikit} in Python, tidymodels \citep{kuhn2020tidymodels} in R, and MLJ \citep{blaom2020mlj} in Julia, allow you to try out multiple models with only small changes to your code, so there's no reason not to try them all out and find out for yourself which one works best.
+However, \nameref{inappropriate}, and use a validation set, rather than the test set, to evaluate them (see \nameref{validation}).
 When comparing models, \nameref{hyperparameters} and \nameref{multiple} to make sure you're giving them all a fair chance, and \nameref{multcomparisons} when you publish your results.